rinderknecht/Mini-ML/README.md

 # A series of programming languages for the compilation to Michelson

-In particular, two Mini-ML languages (strict subsets of OCaml) and their interpreter in OCaml.
-Some also have a translator to OCaml in case the Mini-ML evolves into a Domain-Specific Language.
+In particular, two Mini-ML languages and their interpreter in OCaml.
+Some also have a translator to OCaml in case the Mini-ML is not a strict subset of OCaml (e.g. is a Domain-Specific Language).

 # Build